Bin-Huang/newc/README.md

 ----------

-A cli tool to generate constructor code for a struct.
+A cli tool to generate constructor code for a Golang struct.

 ## Installation